Coulsdon South railway station

-Coulsdon South railway station serves Coulsdon in the London Borough of Croydon, and is in Travelcard Zone 6, on the Brighton Main Line.
+Coulsdon South railway station serves Coulsdon in the London Borough of Croydon, and is in London fare zone 6, on the Brighton Main Line.
 It is 17 mi 3 chain measured from London Charing Cross.
-The station is served by Southern and by ThamesLink.
+The station is served by Southern and by Thameslink.
 It is the most southerly mainline station in London.

 History

 Coulsdon is on a stretch of line between Croydon and Redhill which the UK Parliament insisted should be shared by the London and Brighton Railway (L&BR) route to Brighton, and the South Eastern Railway (SER) route to Dover.
 As a result, there have been a number of railway stations at Coulsdon.

 Coulsdon South

 This station was opened by the South Eastern Railway (SER) on 1 October 1889.
 The line is on a steep gradient climbing towards Merstham Tunnel.
 It is 17 mi 3 chain from Charing Cross, and has two platforms each long enough for a 12-coach train.
 It was originally called Coulsdon and Cane Hill, referring to the nearby psychiatric hospital: a covered way connected the station to the hospital.
 By the 1960s, the covered way had been removed.